cruel-intentions/devshell-files/README.md

 If we add this to our project.nix we discover that there is no `gh-actions` config available.

-What need should to is create options definition of that.
+To create it we add `options` definition of that.

 ```nix
 { lib, ...}: